Appendix J of the Conference on Fair Use's Final Report dated November 1998

 Ball State University

-In November of 1998, the much-awaited Final Report from the Conference on Fair Use (CONFU) (PDF) was published.
+In November of 1998, the much-awaited Final Report from the Conference on Fair Use or CONFU (197-page PDF) was published.
 In most educational institutions the CONFU process was considered a failure.
 The various guidelines that CONFU was mandated to accomplish were never achieved except for one: the Multimedia Guidelines.

 However, four positive results for the educational use of copyrighted materials come from these CONFU Multimedia Guidelines:

 1. Some of the Copyright Law's Transmission Restrictions of The TEACH Act are minimized;

 2. There is no need to seek permission to use the materials for 2 years (by then the project may be obsolete anyhow);